paradigm-lab/Frontend/JavaScript/README.md

 # Events
 	* Actions that happen on a web page you are programming
 	* Events make web pages more interactive and dynamic

+- addEventListener()
+	* Attaches an event handler to the specified element
+	* You can use multiple similar events to one element at a time.